madisonmedeiros/madisonmedeiros/README.md

-# Hi, I'm Madison 👋
+# Hi, I'm Maddie 👋

-I'm a computational biologist with an M.S. in Bioinformatics from UMass Lowell, specializing in cancer genomics and rare variant analysis.
-My graduate research focused on gene-based burden testing in neuroblastoma — identifying candidate cancer genes using large-scale genomic data, HPC pipelines, and population databases like gnomAD and COSMIC.
+I'm a computational biologist with an M.S. in Bioinformatics from UMass Lowell.
+I specialize in cancer genomics and rare variant analysis.
+My graduate research focused on gene-based burden testing in neuroblastoma.
+I identified candidate cancer genes using large-scale genomic data, HPC pipelines, and population databases like gnomAD and COSMIC.

-I'm currently building toward a career in cancer bioinformatics, deepening my skills in RNA-seq analysis, somatic variant calling, and pipeline development with Python, R, and Linux.
+I'm currently building toward a career in cancer bioinformatics.
+Currently, I am working on deepening my skills in RNA-seq analysis, somatic variant calling, and pipeline development with Python, R, and Linux.

 ---

-## 🧬 What I work with
+## 🧬 What I have worked with
 - Rare variant burden testing (RV-Excalibur, ANNOVAR, gnomAD)
 - VCF processing and variant annotation
 - Python (pandas, scripting, pipeline automation)